qlu-lab/SUPERGNOVA/README.md

 - **Summary statistics files:** You can get your own GWAS summary statistics files for these two diseases [here](https://www.ibdgenetics.org).
 We assume that the files are in the standard format that ``ldsc`` understands.
 If not, make sure to run them through the included ``munge_sumstats.py`` file or use the one included in ``ldsc`` (see [here](https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation#reformatting-summary-statistics) for instructions).

 - **Plink bfiles:** These are files .bed/.bim/.fam format.
-You can download some that we have prepared for you from [ftp](ftp://ftp.biostat.wisc.edu/pub/lu_group/Projects/SUPERGNOVA/bfiles).
+You can download an example that we have prepared for you by
 ```
 $ mkdir ./data
 $ mkdir ./data/bfiles